Madhav612/Credit_Fraud_Classification/README.md

 whose valid transactions are flagged—a cost your client values at $8.

 ## Solution:

+### Checking Missing Data
 As one should, I started by checking whether the data was clean, and there was no missing data in the dataset.

+### Preprocessing
 As the dataset was clean, Then I started working on feature selection and data preprocessing.
 The main problem I had was taking care of the column `Country` which had more than 150 countries which was difficult to one-hot encode because of the **Cardinality**.
 So I used feature engineering to select few countries column with high feature importance only.

+### EDA
 Then, I started doing data analysis by plotting different columns.
 I used bar charts and histogram on clock chart to visualize the whole dataset.
 The result can be seen in the notebook I uploaded.

+### Feature Engineering
 After that I did some feature engineering to extract useful feature using `featureHasher` and checked imporatant explanatory variables.